Overview of Women and Smoking

 Incidence and Prevalence of Smoking in Women

-According to a 2008 study by the Centers for Disease Control and Prevention, 18.3% of women 18 years and older in the United States smoke cigarettes.
-About 19% of female high school students and 6% of girls in middle school also smoke.
+According to the Centers for Disease Control and Prevention, about 15.3 percent of women 18 years and older in the United States smoke cigarettes.
+About 11.7 percent of female high school students and 3.2 percent of girls in middle school also smoke.

 Smoking is more prevalent among women living below the poverty level and is generally higher among women with mental health disorders, such as anxiety disorders, depression, bulimia, attention deficit disorder, schizophrenia, and alcoholism.

 While smoking rates in general are declining, the number of women smoking cigarettes is not declining as rapidly as the number of men who smoke.
-Between 1965 and 1993, the percentage of men who smoke dropped 24%, while the number of women who smoke dropped only 11%.
+Between 1965 and 1993, the percentage of men who smoke dropped 24 percent, while the number of women who smoke dropped only 11 percent.
 In addition, women are beginning to smoke at a younger age.
 If the trend continues, women smokers will soon outnumber men smokers.